synfig/synfig-docs-dev/docs/community/contribution guidelines.rst

 * Comment on some of the project’s open issues.
 Have you experienced the same problem?
 Know a work around?
 Do you have a suggestion for how the feature could be better?
 * Read through the documentation, and ask the community(on forum or GitHub), any time you see something confusing, or have a suggestion for something that could be improved.
 * Browse through the Synfig discussion forum, and lend a hand answering questions.
 There’s a good chance you’ve already experienced what another user is experiencing.
-* Find an open issue (especially those labeled help wanted/good first issue),mention yourself in the comment with the interest to work on the issue and submit a proposed fix.
+* Find an open issue (especially those labeled help wanted/good first issue), mention yourself in the comment with the interest to work on the issue and submit a proposed fix.
 If it’s your first pull request, we promise we won’t bite, and are glad to answer any questions.
 * Help evaluate open pull requests, by testing the changes locally and reviewing what’s proposed.
 * Open an issue if you found something that needs a fix (**Please don't forget to mentioned if you want to work on the issue you opened or have started working for a fix!**)